Spiegie/bevy10/README.md

 Outfit your ship with a wide range of equipment to gain the upper hand in battle.
 Scavenge advanced systems from the battlefield or purchase upgrades to enhance your ship’s capabilities.
 Whether it’s more powerful weapons, better armor, or advanced navigation systems, the right equipment can make all the difference.

-But it’s not just your ship that matters—your crew plays a crucial role too.
+But it’s not just your ship that matters - your crew plays a crucial role too.
 The abilities and experience of your crew will directly impact the performance of your Lander and Spaceship.
 Assemble a team that complements your playstyle, whether you need expert gunners, skilled engineers, or brave medics to handle the heat of battle.

 Prepare for a thrilling mix of choice, strategy, and action in Spaceship Lander, where both your ship and your crew determine your fate!